Flitto

-Flitto (Hangul: 플리토) is a global crowdsourcing translation platform (iOS, Android, web), where you can request translations as you need or become a translator if you can speak more than one language.
-You can read various content, such as celebrity's social media, Contents, e-commerce deals, and more, all in your native language.
+Flitto (Korean: 플리토) is a crowdsourcing translation platform where users can request or provide translations.
+Users are also able to read various online content in their native languages.

-Flitto provides human-powered translations.
-Machine translation has its limits as it cannot reflect cultural backgrounds or other specific situation in a given context.
-Flitto, on the other hand, offers a full human-powered translation service which overcomes these issues.
-Flitto's goal is to break down all the language barriers.

-The service supports text, image, and voice translations, and 1:1 translation in 25 different languages (Arabic, Chinese (simplified), Chinese (traditional), Czech, Dutch, English, French, German, Indonesian, Italian, Hindi, Japanese, Korean, Malay, Polish, Portuguese, Russian, Spanish, Swahili, Swedish, Tagalog, Thai, Turkish, Vietnamese) and the most recently added one is Finnish.
+The service supports text, image, and voice translations, and 1:1 translation in 25 different languages.

 Flitto's current user estimate is 5+ million and is being used in 170 countries, with about 300K translations submitted daily.

 History

 Flitto was incorporated on September 1, 2012, by founder Simon Lee along with co-founders Dan Kang and Jin Kim.
 The company was selected as the first Asian company to join SpringBoard incubation program in London (now Techstars London) the same year.
 Flitto's first official office was located at MARU180, a start-up center, located in Yeoksam-dong, Seoul.
 Its current office is located in Samseong-dong, Seoul.
-Since its inception, Flitto has been working with other global companies such as Microsoft, JYP, Google, and Naver.

-Crowdsourcing translation
+Services

 Point

 Points are required to request crowdsourcing translation.
-Points can either be purchased through credit card or by mobile phone (Korea only), PayPal, AliPay, or earned by submitting translations and having them selected.
+Points can be purchased, or earned by submitting translations and having them selected.

 Text

-Users can request texts in 25 different languages (Arabic, Chinese (simplified), Chinese (traditional), Czech, Dutch, English, Finnish, French, German, Indonesian, Italian, Hindi, Japanese, Korean, Malay, Polish, Portuguese, Russian, Spanish, Swahili, Swedish, Tagalog, Thai, Turkish, Vietnamese) by using points.
+Users can request texts in 25 different languages by using points.
 Although Flitto shows the recommended points for each request, the user can manually change it.
 The requests will be pushed to different users who are capable of translating in the requested language, allowing them to translate for points.

 Depending on the length of the text, the user can manually divide the text into short sections so that the request can be sent to different translator-users; which can shorten the lead time since sections can be translated at the same time by different translators.
 In order to keep consistency for translated text, requestors can leave a memo for the translators.
 The translators are able to read the full text, as well as translations other users have made on other parts of the text.